-BM transplantation (BMT) and GVT studies.
 Balb/c mice were lethally irradiated with 800 cGy split in 2 equal doses separated by 12 hours.
-The mice were then injected intravenously with $5 \times$ 10^6 WT T-cell-depleted (TCD) bone marrow (BM) cells with or without 1×10^6 FACS-sorted CD8+ T-cells (from B6, B6.SJL, Perforin KO, or NKG2D KO mice).
-In some experiments, FACS-sorted CD8+ T-cells from B6.SJL and NKG2D KO mice were mixed at a 1:1 ratio and injected into mice (1 \times 106 FACS-sorted CD8+ T-cells total).
-Host mice were left untreated or injected intraperitoneally with Rat IgG1 isotype control antibody (0.2 mg/mouse; BioXCell, West Lebanon, NH) or with anti-NKG2D antibody (clone BE0111; 0.2 mg/mouse; BioXCell) as indicated.
+The mice were then injected IV with 5×10^{6} wildtype (WT) T cell-depleted (TCD) bone marrow (BM) cells with or without 1×10^{6} FACS-sorted CD8+ T cells (from B6, B6.SJL, Perforin KO, or NKG2D KO mice).
+In some experiments, FACS-sorted CD8+ T cells from B6.SJL and NKG2D KO mice were mixed at a 1:1 ratio and injected into mice $(1 \times 10^6 \text{ FACS-sorted CD8}^+ \text{ T cells total})$.
+Host mice were left untreated or were injected intraperitoneally with rat IgG1 isotype control antibody (0.2 mg/mouse; BioXCell, West Lebanon, NH) or with anti-NKG2D antibody (clone BE0111; 0.2 mg/mouse; BioXCell) as indicated.
 For the minor mismatch GVHD model, B6 mice were lethally irradiated with 1000 cGy split in 2 equal doses separated by 12 hours.
-The mice were then injected intravenously with 5×10^6 WT TCD BM cells with or without 1×10^6 FACS-sorted CD8+ T-cells from C3H.SW mice.
+The mice were then injected IV with 5×10^{6} WT TCD BM cells with or without 1×10^{6} FACS-sorted CD8+ T cells from C3H.SW mice.
 Mice were monitored every day for survival.
-Clinical presentation of the mice was assessed 2-3 times per week by a scoring system that sums changes in 5 clinical parameters: weight loss, posture, activity, fur texture, and skin integrity32.
-Mice were euthanized when their weight dropped to <70% of their initial body weight.
-For GVT experiments, 0.5 - 1 \times 105 luciferase-expressing A20 cells were injected intravenously together with the BM cells with or without CD8+ T-cells at the time of transplant.
-Mice were evaluated twice a week from the time of tumor injection for 30-50 days by bioluminescence imaging using the IVIS 200 Imaging System (Xenogen) as previously described33.
+Clinical presentation of the mice was assessed 2 to 3 times per week by a scoring system that sums changes in 5 clinical parameters: weight loss, posture, activity, fur texture, and skin integrity.32 Mice were killed when their weight dropped to <70% of their initial body weight.
+For GVT experiments, 0.5 to 1×10^5 luciferase-expressing A20 cells were injected IV together with the BM cells with or without CD8+ T cells at the time of transplant.
+Mice were evaluated twice a week from the time of tumor injection for 30 to 50 days by bioluminescence imaging using the IVIS 200 Imaging System (Xenogen) as previously described.33

+T-cell functional assays

-T-cell functional assays.
-MACS-sorted CD8+ T-cells from spleens of WT (B6) or P14 mice were cultured in combinations of IL-2 (50 U/ml), anti-CD3/CD28 (2.5 μg/ml), gp33 peptide (1 μM) in the presence of irradiated B6 splenocytes.
-For allostimulations, the T-cells were cultured with irradiated allogeneic Balb/c splenocytes.
-NKG2D expression was measured on CD8+ Tcells after 3 days of culture.
-For cytokine detection, splenocytes were stimulated with PMA (100 ng/ml) and ionomycin (1 μg/ml) for 4-6 hours in the presence of Brefeldin A (10 μM).
-Cells were stained for cell surface markers and for cytokines (IFN-γ and TNF-α) according to the manufacturer's protocol (BD Biosciences).
-For detection of BrdU, spleen cells were resuspended in freezing media (90% FCS, 10% DMSO), stored overnight at -80°C, thawed, and stained for BrdU according to the manufacturer's directions (BD Biosciences).
-To test for cytotoxicity, we used bioluminescence measurements of luciferase-expressing A20 cells as previously described^{34,35}.
-Effector cells (MACS-sorted or FACS-sorted CD8+ T-cells from BM-transplanted mice) were added at 40:1, 20:1, 10:1, and 5:1 effector-to-target (E:T) ratios and incubated at 37°C for 4 hours with A20 cells.
-Anti-NKG2D antibody (10 μg/ml) or rat IgG1 isotype control antibody (10 μg/ml) was added and incubated for 30 minutes before washing and plating.
-Triplicate wells were averaged and percent lysis was calculated from the data using the following specific lysis =100 x (spontaneous death bioluminescence - test equation: % bioluminescence)/(spontaneous death bioluminescence - maximal killing bioluminescence).
+MACS-sorted CD8+ T cells from spleens of WT (B6) or P14 mice were cultured in combinations of IL-2 (50 U/mL), anti-CD3/CD28 (2.5 μg/mL), and gp33 peptide (1 μM) in the presence of irradiated B6 splenocytes.
+For allostimulations, the T cells were cultured with irradiated allogeneic Balb/c splenocytes.
+NKG2D expression was measured on CD8+ T cells after 3 days of culture.
+For cytokine detection, splenocytes were stimulated with phorbol 12-myristate 13-acetate (100 ng/mL) and ionomycin (1 μg/mL) for 4 to 6 hours in the presence of Brefeldin A (10 μM).
+Cells were stained for cell-surface markers and for cytokines (IFN- γ and TNF- α) according to the manufacturer's protocol (BD Biosciences).
+For detection of BrdU, spleen cells were resuspended in freezing media (90% fetal calf serum, 10% dimethyl sulfoxide), stored overnight at -80°C, thawed, and stained for BrdU according to the manufacturer's directions (BD Biosciences).
+To test for cytotoxicity, we used bioluminescence measurements of luciferase-expressing A20 cells as previously described.^{34,35} Effector cells (MACS-sorted or FACS-sorted CD8+ T cells from BM-transplanted mice) were added at 40:1, 20:1, 10:1, and 5:1 effector-to-target ratios and incubated at $37^{\circ}C$ for 4 hours with A20 cells.
+Anti-NKG2D antibody (10 μ g/mL) or rat IgG1 isotype control antibody (10 μg/mL) was added and incubated for 30 minutes before washing and plating.
+Triplicate wells were averaged and percent lysis was calculated from the data using the following equation: % specific lysis = $100 \times (\text{spontaneous death bioluminescence} - \text{test bioluminescence})/(\text{spontaneous})$ death bioluminescence - maximal killing bioluminescence).